raufrasulzada/dbs-as2/README.md

 ## Usage

-After setting up the application, you can use the provided methods to manage customers, book orders, book inventory, author information, etc.
+After setting up the application, you can simply run it and utilize the ease of command line interface to utilize the functions.

 ## Transaction Management